sidmishraw/topper/README.md

 -   `fileName` - The name of the file.

 -   `fileVersion` - The VSCode maintained file version.

+-   `pathFromRepositoryRoot` - The path of the file from the current workspace (or project) root.
+For example, if you're working on file `/project/dir1/file1.xml` then this will give `dir1/file1.xml`.
+This is a relative path from your workspace's root.

+-   `absFilePath` - This is the absolute path of the file obtained by querying the underlying OS Filesystem.

+-   `repositoryRootPath` - This is the root path of the workspace (or repository or project).

 ## Defining a custom keyboard shortcut